XingruiWang/superclevr-3D-question/README.md

 # Image Generation

 The procedure of image generation is in `scripts/render_images_3D.sh`.

-# Computer the occlusion relationship

-The original SuperCLEVR dataset doesn't record the occlusion part of each object, which will be uilizied to generate occlusion question.
-So we need to rerender the objects from the scene and computer the mask of occluded / visible part of each object.

-1. Split the scene file

-## Notes for super-CLEVR
+Please read this documentation for more instructions.

+## 3D-Aware Question Generation

 1. To generate pose questions